-- A student in Good Standing fulfills all of the following requirements: - 1.
-Is current on all assignments - 2.
-Maintains satisfactory academic performance as evidenced by a grade point average of 3.0 or higher on the standard grading scale - 3.
-Meets attendance requirements for didactic courses and clinical preceptorship - 4.
-Satisfies all financial obligations to the institution.
+A student in Good Standing fulfills all of the following requirements:

+1. Is current on all assignments

+Maintains satisfactory academic performance as evidenced by a grade point average of 3.0 or higher on the standard grading scale Meets attendance requirements for didactic courses and clinical preceptorship b.
+Academic Probation

+4. Satisfies all financial obligations to the institution.